doug-h-rice/virtual-multicomp/README.md

 	ROM - programmed with code to boot z80 and demo board. e.g. Basic UART - serial interface

 There is a VHDL version which loads a hex file containing Z80 code.

+I have found out how to upload new ROM contents without a full FPGA build using QuartusSTP.

 Also ported to other FPGA boards.

   	https://github.com/douggilliland/MultiComp/tree/master/MultiComp_On_Cyclone%20IV%20VGA%20Card

+## BASIC

 The hex file contains BASIC and CRT0 and code for the UART